Answering Star Method Interview Questions Confidently

 How to Master the STAR Method for Interview Questions?

-The best approach to mastering the STAR method is preparing connected stories of your responses in advance.
+The best approach to mastering the STAR method interview questions is preparing connected stories of your responses in advance.
 To make it easier for you, here we share some tips on how to master the star method for interview questions:

 1. Identify Key Competencies